djecon/webMethodsUtil/README.md

 totalDiskSpace
 freeDiskSpace

-ConvertStatsLogs.java will convert hex to decimal values in IS stats.log files.
+ConvertStatsLogs.java will convert webMethods Integration Server stats.log hex to decimal values.
+To run, download the java code, compile (javac ConvertStatsLogs.java) and then run (java ConvertStatsLogs).
+Command line switches are as follows:
+-i "input file name" (required, usually stats.log etc) -o "output file name" (optional, if not provided, the input file name will be used and suffixed with .out)